NeraiCorp/getUserBarcode/README.md

 ### numOfWorkers

-QuaggaJS supports web-workers out of the box and runs with `4` workers in its default configuration.
+getUserBarcode supports web-workers out of the box and runs with `4` workers in its default configuration.
 The number should align with the number of cores available in your targeted devices.